LawrenceK/console-server/README.rst

     Change ssh port that directly connects to the serial port.

 logfile <portname> <logfile>",
-    Change The name of the log file for this port. logfile can be blank in which case the port is not logged.
-If the logfile is not an absolute path then it is relative to /var/log/consoleserver, the extension .log i forced.
+    NOTE loggign has been rewored and to chnage logfiles names and locations you will need to edit the logfile.ini and then restart the consoleserver, this allows the easier management of logfiles.

 portmonitor <location>
-    Change the directory to monitor for new serial ports, the port (device) names must alredy exist in the config for the consoleserver to open them as soon as they are plugged in.
+    Change the directory to monitor for new serial ports, the port (device) names must already exist in the config for the consoleserver to open them as soon as they are plugged in.

 Installation